beeware/briefcase/docs/en/how-to/contribute/how/write-code.md

 {% block testing_additional %}

-### Templates used by Briefcase at runtime
+### Changing Briefcase templates

 Briefcase uses templates at runtime to generate the files and project structure for applications.
-When a contributor runs commands such as `briefcase new`, `briefcase create`, or `briefcase build`, Briefcase selects and renders one or more templates to produce platform-specific project scaffolding.
+When a contributor runs commands such as `briefcase new` or `briefcase create`, Briefcase selects and renders one or more templates to produce platform-specific project scaffolding.

 These templates are maintained separately from Briefcase's core code, which allows template development and testing to evolve independently of Briefcase releases.